Quick Guide to Listed Property

 Any object or structure immediately surrounding the building that forms part of the land and has done so since before 1 July 1948.

 Therefore any purchaser or developer should receive proper advice to ensure they are not caught out by its scope or implications.

 What does a buyer of a listed building need to think about?

 A prudent purchaser receiving proper advice should consider the following, amongst other things:

-What happens if a listed building is not dealt with properly in a property transaction?
+What if a building isn't dealt with properly in a transaction?

 Potential consequences include:

 Criminal liability for unauthorised work

 The Local Authority can serve an enforcement notice, to which there is no time limit.
 Therefore as an owner you could be liable for a breach of listed building control irrespective of when the breach occurred.